Social media websites are the worst places to spend your time.

-If everyone could do it – how would winners be special?
+If everyone could do it, how would winners be special?

-Think on it – mull over it – make a choice.
+Think about it – mull over it – make a choice.
 Your life is in your hands – Facebook, Pinterest or wherever you go to get your fix doesn’t care about you, the people there don’t care about you, the screen you’re staring at right now doesn’t care about you – only you care about you.